 How can I tell if my dog is aggressive?

 Look for signs like threatening barks, growling, and bared teeth.
 Also, watch for lunging.
-These behaviors can show if your dog is aggressive.
+These behaviours can show if your dog is aggressive.

 What are some common triggers for dog aggression?